 John Bates has been described as the ‘Jimmy Savile’ of the Scouting world.
 As well as holding a position of trust as a Scout leader, he was a serving Police officer with Lincolnshire Police for a number of years.
 However, we now know that Bates used this persona of authority and respect to groom and sexually abuse young boys.
 He would be excessively tactile with the boys and groom them to form a close ‘friendship’.
 Bates would invite boys back to his house under the guise of requiring assistance with Scouting activities.
 Once there, he would behave inappropriately with the boys and show them pornographic magazines.
 It was during such visits that Bates sexually abused his victims.

 The claim related to historic abuse which had taken place over 40 years previously.
 It was clear from the outset that time would be a significant issue in the case, with the standard time limit for such cases to be brought having expired in the early 1980s.
 Bates had been convicted in 1983 for offences against our client and other boys.
 It was therefore important for us to obtain evidence regarding this conviction in support of our client’s allegations.
-By proving that our client was a victim of abuse at the hands of John Bates, Rachel was then able to hold the Scouts legally responsible for harm caused to our client.
+By proving that our client was a victim of abuse at the hands of John Bates, we were then able to hold the Scouts legally responsible for harm caused to our client.

 As is often the case with historic sexual abuse, it was not until comparatively recently that our client felt able to consider pursing a claim for compensation.
 He had been unable to discuss the abuse he had suffered since the time of the conviction and had attempted to move on with his life.
 However, his horrifying experiences of abuse continued to haunt him and eventually he found the strength to confront his past.